dribdat/docs/docs/about.md

 _&gt; Does your project have a non-coder community e.g. UX designer, translator, marketing, etc.?
 What kind of non-coder people are involved in your project?_

 Yes.
 Hackathon participations are not just coders, and non-technical users who would like to discover open source activities are an important prerogative for this project.
+The process of running creative events like hackathons, combining our experience in code, is something we have aimed to build into all parts of the tool to make the event format accessible to an even wider public.

 _&gt; Does your project offer something like "easy hacks" to make it easy to get a foot into the project?_

 Yes, there is a getting started page which can also be customized by the organisers.
-The process of running creative events like hackathons, combining our experience in code, is something we have aimed to build into all parts of the tool to make the event format accessible to an even wider public.
-To run your own instance of dribdat, there is an easy to use "deploy to Heroku" button on the GitHub page.
+We have a community instance, where people can start their own events.
+To run your own instance of dribdat, there are clear installation instructions to follow.

 _&gt; Please provide the page where we can find more information about the easy hacks._

 For deployment see the [README](https://github.com/dribdat/dribdat#dribdat).

-For usage notes, see the [User handbook](usage).
+For usage notes, see the [dribdat handbook](https://docs.dribdat.cc).

 For general guidelines, visit [https://forum.opendata.ch/t/make-the-most-of-hackathon-season/167](https://forum.schoolofdata.ch/t/make-the-most-of-hackathon-season/167).